 Funniest video i've ever seen by far

-J i m b o over 2 years ago from FLA
+J i m b o almost 3 years ago from FLA

 The praise by the coach was good but why did he wait to tell the player this after all his peers had left to back to the game - all the players should have heard this message.

-Kay L almost 3 years ago from NC
+Kay L about 3 years ago from NC